Azure/azurehpc/experimental/gpu_monitoring/readme.md

 ```
 ./gpu_data_collector.py -h
-usage: gpu_data_collector.py [-h] [-dfi DCGM_FIELD_IDS] [-nle NAME_LOG_EVENT]
-                             [-fgm] [-uc] [-tis TIME_INTERVAL_SECONDS]
+usage: gpu_data_collector.py [-h] [-dfi DCGM_FIELD_IDS] [-nle NAME_LOG_EVENT] [-fgm] [-no_gpum] [-ibm] [-ethm] [-nfsm] [-uc] [-tis TIME_INTERVAL_SECONDS]

 optional arguments:
   -h, --help            show this help message and exit
   -dfi DCGM_FIELD_IDS, --dcgm_field_ids DCGM_FIELD_IDS
-                        Select the DCGM field ids you would like to monitor
-                        (if multiple field ids are desired then separate by commas)
+                        Select the DCGM field ids you would like to monitor (if multiple field ids are desired then separate by commas) [string] (default:
-                        [string] (default: 203,252,1004)
+                        203,252,1004)
   -nle NAME_LOG_EVENT, --name_log_event NAME_LOG_EVENT
-                        Select a name for the log events you want to monitor
+                        Select a name for the log events you want to monitor (default: MyGPUMonitor)
-                        (default: MyGPUMonitor)
   -fgm, --force_gpu_monitoring
-                        Forces data to be sent to log analytics WS even if no
-                        SLURM job is running on the node (default: False)
+                        Forces data to be sent to log analytics WS even if no SLURM job is running on the node (default: False)
+  -no_gpum, --no_gpu_metrics
+                        Do not collect GPU metrics (default: False)
   -ibm, --infiniband_metrics
-                        Collect InfiniBand metrics (default: Do not collect IB metrics)
+                        Collect InfiniBand metrics (default: False)
+  -ethm, --ethernet_metrics
+                        Collect Ethernet metrics (default: False)
+  -nfsm, --nfs_metrics  Collect NFS client side metrics (default: False)
-  -uc, --use_crontab    This script will be started by the system contab and
-                        the time interval between each data collection will be
-                        decided by the system crontab (if crontab is selected
+  -uc, --use_crontab    This script will be started by the system contab and the time interval between each data collection will be decided by the system crontab (if
-                        then the -tis argument will be ignored). (default:
+                        crontab is selected then the -tis argument will be ignored). (default: False)
-                        False)
   -tis TIME_INTERVAL_SECONDS, --time_interval_seconds TIME_INTERVAL_SECONDS
-                        The time interval in seconds between each data
-                        collection (This option cannot be used with the -uc
+                        The time interval in seconds between each data collection (This option cannot be used with the -uc argument) (default: 10)
-                        argument) (default: 30 sec)
 ```

 ## Usage